GfSE/SAF-Specification/stakeholders.md

 * Who are the Stakeholders of the frameworks viewpoints?

   ***Rationale:  I need to explain to frameworks users who would typically have an interest in which viewpoint.***
 * Why does a stakeholder have this specific concern ?

+  ***Rationale:  I  want to understand the intention for the information need to select an cut set of viewpoints and then and appropriate presentation for the information.***
+* what are the constraints related to se concepts covered by the framework?

+  ***Rationale:  I need to know them in order select an appropriate presentation,  implementation, and to implement model checks.***
+* what are the relations between systems engineering concepts covered by the framework?

+  ***Rationale:  I need to make sure they can answer the information need described by concerns.
+I need to implement them in a profile***
 # SAF MBSE approch planer
 The SAF MBSE approach planer is a group or an individual selecting viewpoints to be used in an MBSE approach.
 This may be identical with an architect role but may as well be carried out by an organziation standardizing the MBSE approach for products, product lines or an entire enterprise.